Easy Homemade Sofritas

 • Enchiladas.
 Get ready for the best vegan enchiladas you've ever had, guaranteed.

 • Burrito bowls.
 These are sure to give Chipotle bowls a run for their money.
-Pair this dish with some brown rice, black beans, mixed greens, and your favorite burrito bowl toppings for an ultra-satisfying meal.
+Pair this dish with some slow cooker Mexican rice, black beans, mixed greens, and your favorite burrito bowl toppings for an ultra-satisfying meal.

 • Salads.
 Why not spice up your salads with a little pizzazz?
 Try topping your favorite salads with a couple of spoonfuls of sofritas for an instant upgrade.